 For the speckled colors – I used Medium Grey and Burnt Umber

-A few plastic trays for paints and Mod Podge
+- A few plastic trays to hold the paints and decoupage

 Mix up paint colors for eggs.
 I made a 4 different colors for the jars: Blue Spa only; Blue Spa + dab of Indian Turquoise; Blue Spa + dab of Buttermilk; Buttermilk + dab Blue Spa.